ravipatel26/networking-lab/README.txt

 ARQ = Automatic Repeat reQuest(Query)

 todo:
-- add client-side understanding of ACK
+- add client-side understanding of ACK? (kindof already does)
-- server-side is the one that needs to reorder packets
+- client/and server need to validate data/AKS/HS_ACKs based on what theri expecting
-- incorporate my rdt with httpc and httpfs
+    - remember the current RECEIVER side is always first to move to next phase

-- improve comments and code readability
+- improve comments and code readability, re-modulate code to my liking
 - (from A2) correct parsing of the request should split on \r\n not the current ~ this will make compatible with curl